dylduhamel/dylduhamel/README.md

 I am a Wake Forest University Computer Science graduate and a dedicated Software Engineer!
 I love to create high-quality solutions and employ my expertise in C/C++, Java, Python, JavaScript, Next.js, and more!

 I am deeply interested in Linux systems as well.
-I enjoy delving into the intricacies of Linux/UNIX, especially working with embedded Linux machines.
+I especially enjoy working with embedded Linux machines.
 I am currently learning about cellular automaton and displaying the generations on LED matrices with ESP32 boards.

 ---